 A Big Win for the Community

-Wichita will soon be at the center of the nation’s flourishing youth sports scene, thanks to the City’s $22 million investment in upgrades to the Stryker Multi-Sport Youth Complex near K-96 and Greenwich.
-MKEC led master planning and design for this exciting project, which will serve as a significant economic driver and create a regional destination for youth soccer.
-When it reopens in January 2019, the City expects the revamped Stryker Complex to attract regional tournaments and tens of thousands of visitors from around the Midwest, pumping millions into the local economy.
-Officials anticipate the renovations will attract lacrosse, football, and rugby players as well.
+Wichita is at the center of the nation’s flourishing youth sports scene, thanks to the State of Kansas and the City of Wichita’s $22 million investment in upgrades to the Stryker Sports Complex near K-96 and Greenwich.
+MKEC led master planning and design for this exciting project, which serves as a significant economic driver and creates a regional destination for youth soccer.
+After the grand re-opening in Spring of 2019, boasting 11 all-sports turf fields, each with outdoor lighting, in addition to a new indoor facility, the reimagined Stryker Sports Complex is positioned to attract regional tournaments and tens of thousands of visitors from around the Midwest, bringing in millions of dollars into the local economy.

-Our design, developed on a fast-track schedule to meet the City’s ambitious timeline, replaces grass fields with artificial turf, doubling the seating capacity at the championship field.
-New lighting means young athletes will experience the thrill of playing under the lights and will allow Stryker to host more games than before.
+Our design, developed on a fast track schedule to meet the City’s ambitious timeline, replaced grass fields with artificial turf, and doubled the stadium seating capacity to more than 2,000 at the championship field.
+New lighting means young athletes experience the thrill of playing under the lights and allows Stryker to host more games than before.
 To ease parking lot frustrations, fields are arranged in pods with their own lots, and an additional access road provides another option for entry and exit.
 Colorful new signage simplifies navigation once inside the complex.

-A new state-of-the-art indoor facility boasts one full-size soccer field that can be configured into two multi-sport fields for athletes of all ages, plus locker rooms, an office area, and restrooms.
-Visitors will also enjoy a host of other updated amenities found throughout the complex – including concessions, renovated restrooms, as well as picnic tables and terrace seating for added spectator capacity – that blend seamlessly with the surroundings.
-Officials anticipate the renovations will attract lacrosse, football, and rugby players as well.
+A new state-of-the-art 112,000 square foot indoor facility houses one full-size soccer field that can be configured into two multi-sport fields for athletes of all ages, plus locker rooms, an office area, and restrooms.
+Visitors also enjoy a host of other updated amenities found throughout the complex – including concessions, renovated restrooms, as well as picnic tables and terrace seating for added spectator capacity – that blend seamlessly with the surroundings.